Alcoholism Addiction Treatment

 Treatment typically includes a combination of drug and behavioral education, individual and group counseling, and educational support for caregivers.

-Peer support groups such as Alcoholics Anonymous, Smart Recovery, SOS, Women for Sobriety and others help alcoholics discuss and address their addiction in a non-threatening community that provides encouragement, support and a social outlet.
+Peer support groups such as Alcoholics Anonymous, Smart Recovery, Secular Sobriety, Women for Sobriety and others help alcoholics discuss and address their addiction in a non-threatening community that provides encouragement, support and a social outlet.

 In addition, there are online support groups for alcoholism addiction treatment that are available 24 hours a day, seven days a week.